zliobaite/fossilrec/README.md

 This is a repository to accompany a research paper:

 Zliobaite, I. (2022).
 Recommender systems for fossil species distribution modeling.
-Methods in Ecology and Evolution.
-Accepted.
+Methods in Ecology and Evolution 13(8): 1609-1706.

 The repository contains input datasets as well as scripts for running the analysis and reproducing the figures and tables reported in the manuscript.
 The occurence matrix is compiled from a public data dump downloaded from on 20210309.
 Data preprocessing steps are described in the manuscript.